-We assist researchers in navigating data copyright, licensing, and self-archiving regulations, ensuring that you understand your rights and responsibilities when sharing your data.
+We assist researchers in navigating data copyright and licensing, ensuring that you understand your rights and responsibilities when sharing your data.

 Services & Support